 Section 4.
 There shall be an Executive Committee of the Division Board, which shall consist of the Chair, First Vice-Chair, Second Vice-Chair, Secretary, Treasurer, and the most recent living Past Chair.
 It shall act on behalf of the Board on items of business delegated to it by the Board, and, when the Board is not in session, the Executive Committee shall manage the affairs of the Division and take such actions as are consistent with the Board’s delegations.

 Section 5.
 The Chair is the chief officer of the Division and is Chair of the Division Board and Executive Committee.
 The First Vice-Chair shall perform the duties of the Chair in the latter’s absence or inability to serve.
 In the event of a vacancy in the office of Chair, the First Vice-Chair shall serve as the chief officer of the Division until the next annual election.
 If a vacancy occurs in any of the other positions on the Division Board, the Board shall appoint a replacement from the Board if the vacancy is an officer or from the Voting Members of the Division if the vacancy is a Director to fill the unexpired term.
+Executive officers are expected to uphold all ethical standards when filling vacancies to avoid actual and perceived conflicts of interest that could negatively influence the operation of the Division.

 Section 6.
 The First and Second Vice-Chairs shall be responsible for the programming and long-term planning activities (as specified in [Section 8] of this Article) of the Division.
 The Directors will participate in planning activities and may serve as committee chairs or be given other roles as appointed by the Chair.